Samsung Galaxy Z Flip 7: FlexCam

 FlexCam is a shooting mode that enables hands-free photo and video capture by partially folding the device, typically between 75 and 115 degrees.
 The mode uses the rear cameras with the cover screen acting as a live viewfinder.
-Although both models support this feature, the Z Flip 7's larger 4.1-inch cover display provides a broader preview area compared to the 3.4-inch screen on the Z Flip 7 FE.

-FlexCam is commonly used for scenarios such as group selfies, vlogging, and video calls.
+It is commonly used for scenarios such as group selfies, vlogging, and video calls.
 While the core functionality is the same on both devices, the user experience may differ depending on cover screen size and app support.